RJAIN-27/SlackBot-CSC510/Design.md

 # Initial Draft

 ## Objective
-To develop a chat bot that assists visitors with their requests and queries pertaining to the library.
+To develop a bot system that assists visitors with their requests and queries pertaining to the library.
 ## Problem Statement
 Consider a library "ABC" which hosts several books and scholarly articles that can be accessed physically and digitally.
 The library also has several visitors, but has only a handful of librarians to attend to the visitors.
 This results in a huge load on the librarians especially during peak and late hours which might increase the wait time for the visitors as well.